 We entered into an Investment Agreement with Dutchess Opportunity Fund, II, LP, a Delaware limited partnership on September 16, 2010.
 Dutchess committed to purchase, subject to certain restrictions and conditions, up to \$10 million of our common stock, over a period of 36 months from the first trading following the effectiveness of the registration statement, which was October 28, 2010.
 We may draw funds from the Equity Line by selling shares of common stock to Dutchess from time to time.
 We will not receive any proceeds from the resale of these shares of common stock offered by Dutchess.
 We will however, receive proceeds from the sale of shares to Dutchess pursuant to the Equity Line.
 The proceeds will be used for general working capital needs and for other general corporate purposes.
 For more information on the Equity Line, see Note 6 "Shareholders' Equity", to our consolidated financial statements.
-As of June 30, 2013, no shares of common stock have been issued pursuant to the Investment Agreement.
+No shares of common stock were issued pursuant to the Investment Agreement as of October 28, 2013, when the Investment Agreement expired.